5 from 4 votes

 Ingredients to make roasted parsnips laid out on a pale background and labelled.

-The parsnips are the star of this roast parsnips dish.
-However, you can use other veg instead if you donā€™t have parsnips on hand.
+• Parsnips: The parsnips are the star, of course.
+However, you could use this parsnips recipe to prepare other veg instead if you don’t have parsnips on hand.
 This recipe will also work with carrots, potatoes, and even asparagus.
+Check out these Parmentier Potatoes for another root veg idea.

 See the recipe card for full information on ingredients and quantities.